 - The V5 Robot Brain has multiple languages available to the user.
 Instead of English, users can select any of twelve other languages to be used within the interface.

-- User programs draw fast and efficiently on dual buffered internal memory, and the FPGA handles screen refresh at an incredible 60 H. Programmers can utilize the touch screen to draw lines, rectangles, and circles, along with line color, width, and fill control.
-Multi-sized, multilingual fonts in any color are built in (see below).
+User programs draw fast and efficiently on dual buffered internal memory, and the FPGA handles screen refresh at an incredible 60 Hz.
+Programmers can utilize the touch screen to draw lines, rectangles, and circles, along with line color, width, and fill control.
+Multi-sized, multilingual fonts in any color are built in.

 How it improves the user experience

 - The V5 Robot Brain has 128 Mbytes of RAM while the Cortex has .0625 MBytes.

 - Simple touchscreen user interfaces are familiar to almost everyone, making V5 more approachable.

 - Students and teachers can now run programs, troubleshoot their robot and get important feedback in real-time.

 - Programs can be downloaded wirelessly.

 - Dashboards provide real-time diagnostics.

 - Smart Ports automatically detect the type of connected device and handle motors and sensors interchangeably.